InterContinental Maldives Maamunagau Resort

 Best time to visit

 Raa Atoll seasonality runs at the central-north pattern.
-December through April is the dry window; January through March is the cleanest combination of weather, lagoon clarity, and the family-market peak booking pressure.
-The family-villa configurations book three to five months ahead for the Christmas, February half-term, and Easter windows.
+December through April is the dry window; January through March is the cleanest mix of weather and lagoon clarity, and the busiest for family bookings.
+The family villas book three to five months ahead for the Christmas, February half-term, and Easter windows.

 May through November carries the southwest monsoon.
-Rates drop materially, the all-inclusive plan value runs strongest at the family-stay arithmetic, and the Baa Hanifaru Bay manta-aggregation window peaks (August through October) and produces a structural day-trip booking pattern from the property.
+Rates drop materially, the all-inclusive plan is at its best value for a family budget, and the Baa Hanifaru Bay manta-aggregation window peaks (August through October), which drives a steady day-trip booking pattern from the property.

 For IHG-loyalty multi-generational parties, the under-quoted window is late October into early November once the wet-season winds settle and before the December peak rate adjustment compresses family-villa availability.